Take cyproterone tablets with a drink of water and something to eat.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Cyprostat® 100 mg; Bayer plc, The electronic Medicines Compendium.
-Dated June 2013.
+Manufacturer's PIL, Cyprostat® 100 mg tablets; Bayer plc, The electronic Medicines Compendium.
+Dated May 2020.

-- Manufacturer's PIL, Androcur®; Bayer plc, The electronic Medicines Compendium.
-Dated November 2012.
+Manufacturer's PIL, Androcur® 50 mg tablets; Bayer plc, The electronic Medicines Compendium.
+Dated May 2020.